SupaxInc/data-structure-and-algorithms/Concepts/HowToSolve_UnionFind.md

                 self.root[rootX] = rootY
             else:
 		            # If ranks are equal, arbitrarily choose one as the root and increase its rank
+		            # Because the longest path in each tree is now part of the longest path in the new tree, resulting in a taller tree.
                 self.root[rootY] = rootX
                 self.rank[rootX] += 1